-- (1) Where the restrictions listed in subsection 56 (2) of this Act are imposed on placing products on the market, and where the market supervision authority imposes or intends to impose, due to a direct threat arising from a product, any recommended, agreed or mandatory measures with respect to the manufacturers or distributors of the product whereby specific conditions are prescribed for the possible placing on the market or use of the product, the relevant market supervision authority must, to the extent that such notification is not required under some other legislation, inform the European Commission of the restrictions.
+- (1) Where the restrictions listed in subsection 2 of § 56 of this Act are imposed on placing products on the market, and where the market supervision authority imposes or intends to impose, due to a direct threat arising from a product, any recommended, agreed or mandatory measures with respect to the manufacturers or distributors of the product whereby specific conditions are prescribed for the possible placing on the market or use of the product, the relevant market supervision authority must, to the extent that such notification is not required under some other legislation, inform the European Commission of the restrictions.

-[RT I, 13.03.2014, 4 entry into force 01.07.2014] - (2) The reasons for imposing the restrictions will be specified upon notification.
-Notice will also be given of any amendment to or repeal of such restrictions. - (3) If it can be presumed that the effects of the risk arising from a product do not or cannot go beyond the territory of Estonia, notice will be given only of the restrictions concerned insofar as they involve information likely to be of interest to the Member States of the European Union from the product safety standpoint, and in particular if they are in response to a new risk which has not yet been reported in other notifications. - (4) The procedure for informing the European Commission of restrictions imposed on placing products on the market will be established by a regulation of the Government of the Republic.
+[RT I, 13.03.2014, 4 entry into force 01.07.2014] - (2) The reasons for imposing the restrictions are specified upon notification.
+Notice is also given of any amendment to or repeal of such restrictions. - (3) Where it can be presumed that the effects of the risk arising from a product do not or cannot go beyond the territory of Estonia, notice is given only of the restrictions concerned insofar as they involve information likely to be of interest to the Member States of the European Union from the product safety standpoint, and in particular where they are in response to a new risk which has not yet been reported in other notifications. - (4) The procedure for informing the European Commission of restrictions imposed on placing products on the market is established by a regulation of the Government of the Republic.